escottalexander/stablecoin-challenge/README.md

 </details>

-Now lets add a method that will help us when we go to unravel a position.
+Now let's add a method that will help us when we go to unravel a position.

 Create a function called `getMaxWithdrawableCollateral` that receives an address representing the user we want to query.
 It should return a uint256 representing the amount of ETH that the account has deposited as collateral that is OK to withdraw without putting the position into a liquidatable state.
 Try to figure it out yourself but feel free to peek at the solution below.